You must report treasure to the local coroner within 14 days of finding it.

 There’s an unlimited fine or up to 3 months in prison for not reporting treasure.

 You can voluntarily report items to the Portable Antiquities Scheme if they are not treasure but are still of cultural or historical interest.
 This is to help keep a record of all finds in England and Wales.

 After a find is reported

 A local Finds Liaison Officer will contact you to talk about how and where you made the find and to give you a receipt.

 They’ll write a report on the find.
-Museums can express an interest in it if it’s treasure.
+Museums can express an interest in it if it might be treasure.

 The coroner will then hold an inquest.
 You may be invited to the inquest, along with the site occupier and landowner of where the treasure was found, and given the opportunity to ask questions.

 If a museum wants the treasure

-The Treasure Valuation Committee will decide how much the treasure is worth and how much will go to anyone entitled to a share of the find.
+The Treasure Valuation Committee will decide how much the treasure is worth and how much will go to anyone eligible for a share of the find.